fortian/mwmg/config/mwmg/README.md

 error on standard error and exit with a non-zero status.

 `mwmg` will stall at launch until it standard input has data available.
-It will then display the last update time, in HH:MM:SS format.

 # Displays